mikaelvesavuori/pikodb/README.md

 - `key`: The key to store the value under
 - `value`: The value to store (any JSON-serializable data)
 - `expirationTimestamp`: Optional expiration timestamp in milliseconds
+- `dictionaryName`: Optional dictionary name to use for compression

 **Returns:** `true` if write succeeded, `false` otherwise